active-interest/seo-ultimate/readme.txt

 	* Use to add Google Analytics, Feedburner FeedFlare, Google AdSense section targeting, and other SEO/SEM-enhancing code snippets.
 	* Code remains even when switching themes.

-* **Rich Snippet Creator**
+* **Rich Snippet Creator** -- UPDATED in Version 7.5
-	* Easily add rich snippet code to your review posts.
+	* Easily add rich snippet code for reviews and places.
 	* Attract more search traffic with eye-catching supplementary SERP data.
-	* Add code to old review posts automatically.
+	* Supports the new Schema.org format used by Google, Bing, Yahoo, and Yandex.

 * **Sharing Facilitator**
 	* Adds buttons that make it easy for visitors to share your content on social networking sites (thus building links to your site).